Jump To Addendum

 weeks.
 The follow up Cat Scan showed some really bad stuff going on

-so the VA kicked it into high gear ordering a biopsey also, which finally determined that
+so the VA kicked it into high gear ordering a cancer biopsy also.
+The biopsy determined that

-I have "ALL" known as Acute Lymphoblastic Leukemia.
+I have "ALL" also known as Acute Lymphoblastic Leukemia.
 Acute

 means the cancer is very fast growing, Lymphoblastic means